afd/wgsl-shader-compiler-bugs/ARM-ANDROID-CHROME/wrong_images/2025-08-12-maze-identities-1/submission/description.md

 On Windows Laptops with AMD or Intel GPUs and on Linux using SwiftShader `bug.html` does render `expected.png`.

-But on two phones, one with an ARM Mali gpu and the other a Qualcomm Adreno gpu, `bug.html` renders `wrong_image.png`.
+But on two phones, one with an ARM Mali gpu and the other a Qualcomm Adreno gpu, `bug.html` renders `wrong_image.jpg`.

-Note: the single pixel red bar on the left hand side of the `wrong_image.png`.
+Note: the small red bar on the left hand side of`wrong_image.jpg`.

 The result seems unexpected and looks like a bug since all the floating point numbers are small enough integers such that there should be no floating point rounding error or etc.